jariou/omdk/README.md

     "canonical_to_model_exposures_transformation_file_path"
     "xtrans_path"
     "analysis_settings_json_file_path"
-    "ktools_script_name"
     "model_data_path"
     "model_run_dir_path"
+    "ktools_script_name"
     "ktools_num_processes"

 and the values of the path-related keys should be string paths, given relative to the parent folder in which the model keys server repository is located.
 The JSON file is usually placed in the model keys server repository.
+The `"ktools_script_name"` and `"ktools_num_processes"` keys are optional - the script uses default values of `run_ktools.sh` and 2 respectively.

-**NOTE**:  For a given model the JSON script configuration files for `generate_oasis_files.py`, `generate_losses.py` and `run_model.py` should complement each other, so you can run any of these scripts against a single master script configuration file.
+**NOTE**:  For a given model the JSON script configuration files for `generate_oasis_files.py`, `generate_losses.py` and `run_model.py` should complement each other, except for `generate_losses.py` which requires the path to Oasis files, not required by `run_model.py`.
+You can run any of these scripts against a single master script configuration file, provided that the path to an actual set of Oasis files is added in order to run `generate_losses.py`

 As an example, this is the master script configuration file for PiWind

     {
-        "model_data_path": "OasisPiWind/model_data/PiWind",
         "keys_data_path": "OasisPiWind/keys_data/PiWind",
         "model_version_file_path": "OasisPiWind/keys_data/PiWind/ModelVersion.csv",
         "lookup_package_path": "OasisPiWind/src/keys_server",